HeitorgOliveira/icc_flyingcompany/README.md

 # Flying Company
-Repository for the Introduction to Computer Science group project
+Repository for the Introduction to Computer Science group project.

 ## Languages used: